Biogen profit beats estimates, helped by lower taxes

-(Reuters) - Biogen Idec Inc (BIIB.O) reported stronger-than-expected quarterly earnings, helped by unusually low taxes and sales growth of its treatments for multiple sclerosis.
+April 25 (Reuters) - Biogen Idec Inc reported stronger-than-expected quarterly earnings, helped by unusually low taxes and sales growth of its treatments for multiple sclerosis.

 The U.S. biotechnology company said on Thursday it earned $426.8 million, or $1.79 per share, in the first quarter.
 That compared with $302.7 million, or $1.25 per share, in the year earlier period.